 Heel pain should be treated as soon as possible for immediate results.
 Keeping your feet in a stress-free environment will help.
 If you suffer from Achilles tendonitis or plantar fasciitis, applying ice will reduce the swelling.
 Stretching before an exercise like running will help the muscles.
 Using all these tips will help make heel pain a condition of the past.

 If you have any questions please contact our office located in Tuscaloosa, and Fayette, AL .
-We offer the newest diagnostic and treatment technologies for all your foot needs.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Ingrown toenails can be painful and difficult to manage.
 The best thing that you can do to avoid ingrown toenails is to trim the nails correctly.
 When trimming the nails, use toenail clippers to trim the nails straight across.
 Avoid cutting them into a rounded shape, as rounded corners are more likely to grow out and dig into the skin, becoming ingrown.
 You should cut your toenails so that the corners lie loosely against the skin.
 Cutting the nails too short increases the risk of them becoming ingrown.
 If you become afflicted with an ingrown toenail, don’t try to remove it yourself, see a podiatrist who can remove it safely and effectively.